The Best Pets for Apartment Living

 Best Dog Breeds for Apartments

 Most greyhounds that are available for potential owners can be adopted straight from the race track after they retire.
 Adult greyhounds enjoy outdoor exercise in the form of long sprints, but indoors they are almost as lazy as a cat.
-If you want a quiet, independent couch potato a greyhound is a great choice.
+If you want a quiet, independent couch potato a greyhound is a great choice for apartment living.

 A fancy name for a fancy pup, the Bichon Frise is a small, curly-haired, intelligent dog that loves to cuddle in your lap.
 These dogs are extremely affectionate and take to training well, making great companions for anyone who brings one home.
-They’re also hypoallergenic!
+They’re also hypoallergenic, which is great for apartments with roommates!

 One of the trendiest little dogs right now, the French bulldog is a quiet, friendly choice for any apartment-dweller.
 They’re smart, not particularly willful and travel well, so if you’re on-the-go more often than at-home, a Frenchie is still a good choice.